 UWB, Wi-Fi and Bluetooth navigation technologies: characteristics and differences

-For the last years location tracking technologies have become extremely popular.
+For the last few years, location tracking technologies have become extremely popular.
 Being a topical issue in improving business processes, they are being actively implemented in all spheres of life – from staff monitoring to machinery and equipment tracking.
 The variety of application spheres leads to emerging new systems and standards ensuring varied localization accuracy in time and space.

-Because of rapid development of navigation devices and equipment, developers often face the problem of choosing the right technology.
-At the same time satellite technologies are known to allow detecting the location of objects only in open terrain.
+Because of the rapid development of navigation devices and equipment, developers often face the problem of choosing the right technology.
+At the same time, satellite technologies are known to allow detecting the location of objects only in open terrain.
 However, according to the statistics, only 13% of their time people spend outside or in a car.
 Thus, for tracking movements in closed spaces or underground, other technologies are necessary – especially if it concerns staff monitoring and ensuring working safety.
-But is it really worth giving preference to new solutions?
+But is it worth giving preference to new solutions?
 Are there any compromises?
 Let’s consider these issues in our article.

 Location tracking technologies